 We are all creative.
-No, you may not always feel like you are or you may think people lack the creativity gene, but EVERYONE has the potential to do big magic.
+No, you may not always feel like you are or you may think people lack the creativity gene, but EVERYONE has the potential to do “big magic.”

-One of the keys of big magic is action.
+One of the keys to big magic is action.
 If you do not act on an idea, someone else will.
 There are too many people in the world for good ideas to sleep for long.

 Gilbert offers a few resources on her website that supplement the book, including a guide that kick starts your creativity and professional discussions.
 Pulling your creativity out regularly will not only help your career, but it will also make you feel ALIVE.